corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 Can only be present if request id and legal name not set

-### See a list of approved certificate revocation requests
+### Listing approved certificate revocation requests

 **Sample command structure**